vlad21591/Sales-Analysis/README.md

 ![](Charts/BarChartCityProfit.png)

-We can extract the "best" and "worse" clients the company addresses and add personalized service, exclusive offers and discounts or on the other hand add clear boundaries, escalation procedure, learning opportunities and more.
+We can extract the "best" and "worse" clients the company addresses and add personalized service, exclusive offers and discounts or on the other hand add clear boundaries, escalation procedure, learning opportunities to help sturgling clients.

 ![](Charts/Customer%20Bar%20charts.png)